dennis2908/go_gin_api/README.md

 Instalation :
+-> Change postgres environment at app.env

-Install all depedencies and then on roo terminal :
+-> Install all depedencies and then on root terminal :

 ```
 go run main.go